SMLWebDev/product-category-loader/ROADMAP.md

-# 🚧 Woo Category Grid Loader – Roadmap
+# 🚧 Woo Category Loader – Roadmap

-This roadmap outlines planned development milestones for both the **free** and **paid (PRO)** versions of the Woo Category Grid Loader WordPress plugin.
+This roadmap outlines planned development milestones for both the **free** and **paid (PRO)** versions of the Woo Category Loader WordPress plugin.

 ---

 ## ✅ Version 1.0 (Free Plugin – MVP)

-A lightweight plugin to display WooCommerce product categories in a grid with AJAX "Load More" functionality.
+A lightweight plugin to display WooCommerce product categories with AJAX "Load More" functionality.

 ### Features
-- [x] Shortcode: `[wcgl_grid]`
+- [x] Shortcode: `[wcl_grid]`
   - Supports attributes: `columns`, `per_page`, `orderby`, `order`
 - [x] Responsive Grid Layout
   - CSS grid that adapts to any number of columns